 Mice are natural scavengers that get into just about anything.
 We’ve all experienced a mouse in our cabinets, pantries, or barns, chewing up just about anything they can get their little hands on.

 A mouse has a diet that mainly consists of plants, corn, fruit, roots, and sometimes tree bark in the wild.
-You should have a blend specifically designed for your mouse that includes all necessary nutritional blocks in captivity.
+If keeping a mouse as a pet, you should have a blend specifically designed for your mouse that includes all necessary nutrients in it.

 Since mice have incisors, it’s a good idea to give them a diet that naturally files down their teeth—such as commercial block.
 Plus, since mice pick through what they want, it forces them to eat all necessary vitamins and minerals.